yamautomate/ShellGPT/README.md

 - `$max_tokens`: The maximum number of tokens to generate in the response.

 ### Import and Export of conversation prompts
 A conversation with the gpt-3.5-turbo Model via OpenAI's APIs is made up of prompts.
-A prompt can also be used to steer the behavour of the AI.
-It can for instance, become a Pirate, an Actor, or anything you want it to be.
+A prompt can also be used to steer the behaviour of the model.
+It can for instance, become a pirate, an actor, or anything you want it to be.
 Literally.
 At some point you may want to export your current prompt, so that you can continue on it.

 The import and export functions allow users exactly that; to continue conversations from a previous session or save a conversation for later use.